What is osteochondritis dissecans?

 - Stimulate new bone formation

-Your child with OCD should continue to be monitored periodically by a physician.
+Your child with OCD injuries should continue to be monitored periodically by a physician.

 If your child had surgery, he will need to see the orthopaedic surgeon about one to two weeks after surgery, then again at three and six months post-surgery.
 After that, annual monitoring by trained clinicians is strongly encouraged to ensure any problems are spotted and treated as soon as possible.